dschnare/mustachepp/Readme.md

 ### {{#with path}}

-The `#with` will render its section text in the context of the specified path.
+The `#with` helper will render its section text in the context of the specified path.

 *the template*